mattmcelhannon/mattmcelhannon-dot-com/content/about.md

 I specialize in entertainment for all ages.
 I was born and raised in the small college town of Athens, GA, and I draw a lot from my family’s down-home humor, giving my personal brand of marketing a unique, fun, and edgy perspective.
 I do my best to be clever and find the wit in every sound bite or frame of visual.

-I've received several Promax Awards, a few Tellys, no Emmys or Peabodys yet, but I earned a degree from the [school](https://grady.uga.edu) that hands those out.
+I've received several Promax Awards, a few Tellys, no Emmys or Peabodys yet, but I earned a degree from the [school](https://grady.uga.edu/) that hands those out.

 I'd love to work on some great projects with you.
-Let's [chat](/404.html).
+Get all up in my [DMs](/contact/) and let's start chatting.
 Until then, I owe Janice some new material.